Fortran IDE for macOS

 But they get a convenient auto-build environment with a graphical debugger.
 This is useful for bigger projects with external modules.

 If students just have to deal with small projects of just one source file, a graphical debugger and auto-build or Git-integrity is not important.
-To avoid the use of the command-line (many people are afraid of) and normal editors I recommend the lightweight IDE Geany for this target group.
-It runs for one-file Fortran projects almost out-of-the box.
+To avoid the use of the command-line (many people are afraid of) and normal editors I recommend the lightweight IDE Geany or TextMate for this target group.
+Geany runs for one-file Fortran projects almost out-of-the box.
 Just switch from tab to spaces indentation in Edit > Preferences > Editor > Indentation > Type > Spaces.
+The same with TextMate with its preinstalled Fortran bundle.
+There are no adjustments needed.
+But both solutions are not the first choice for multiple file projects.

 The pre-processing bug will not have an impact on these users.